rbms-bsc/DCRMR/_pages/SOR/Note-on-statement-of-responsibility.md

 ## 2.29.33 Attributions

-<a name="2.29.33.1">2.29.33.1</a> If a statement of responsibility for a person or corporate body connected with the resources does not appear in the manifestation, and an attribution is available, give the information in a note on statement of responsibility if considered important.
+<a name="2.29.33.1">2.29.33.1</a> If a statement of responsibility for a person or corporate body connected with the resource does not appear in the manifestation, and an attribution is available, give the information in a note on statement of responsibility if considered important.
 Include the authority for the attribution whenever possible.

 <a name="2.29.33.2">2.29.33.2</a> If a statement of responsibility is known to be fictitious or incorrect, make a note on statement of responsibility stating the true or most generally accepted attribution if considered important.
 Give the authority for the information whenever possible.